photoprism/photoprism-docs/docs/contact.md

 Feel free to contact us at [hello@photoprism.app](mailto:hello@photoprism.app) if you have general questions, want to support our work, or just want to say hello.

-Visit [photoprism.app/security-policy](https://photoprism.app/security-policy) to learn more about our security policy.

 Responsible for editorial content according to § 5 TMG / § 55 RStV:

 <address>